TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`float<class_float>` **get_height** **(** :ref:`Vector3<class_Vector3>` global_position **)**

-Returns the associated pixel on the height map at the requested location.
-This function is only accurate at vertex coordinates, and on flat areas.
-It does not currently interpolate heights between vertices, while mesh faces do.
-Locations between vertices will return the height of the vertex at the floored coordinates.
-See `issue 324 <"https://github.com/TokisanGames/Terrain3D/issues/324">`__.
+Returns the height at the requested position.
+If the position is close to a vertex, the pixel height on the heightmap is returned.
+Otherwise the value is interpolated from the 4 vertices surrounding the position.

-Returns NAN if the requested position is a hole or outside of defined regions.
+Returns ``NAN`` if the requested position is a hole or outside of defined regions.

 Calls :ref:`get_pixel<class_Terrain3DStorage_method_get_pixel>`.